Why Did Icarus Fly Too Close to the Sun? Moral of the Story

 rubens fall icarus painting

-The Fall of Icarus, Jacob Peter Gowy, after Rubens, 1636-1638, Prado, Madrid
+The Fall of Icarus, by Jacob Peter Gowy after Rubens, c.
+1636-1638.
+Source: Museo del Prado, Madrid

 greek heroes bernard picart fall of icarus

-As much as there is a stark warning in Icarus’s story about the perils of hubris, many also believe there is a message about risk, hope and progress hidden within his cautionary tale.
-Flying was an ability the ancient Greeks could only dream of, and while Icarus’s story ended badly, we could also look to him as an imaginative risk taker, a pioneer who hoped, dreamed, and dared to go where no man had gone before, which is often how progress is really made.
+As much as there is a stark warning in Icarus’s story about the perils of hubris, many also believe there is a message about risk, hope, and progress hidden within his cautionary tale.
+Flying was an ability the ancient Greeks could only dream of, and while Icarus’s story ended badly, we could also look to him as an imaginative risk-taker, a pioneer who hoped, dreamed, and dared to go where no man had gone before, which is often how progress is really made.

 Author Image